 We acknowledged that, while the bet offered was likely to be seen as distasteful by some readers, the ad was for a product we understood was offered legitimately.
 We also acknowledged that the ad made no explicit reference to death or violence.

-who had died.
+person who had died.
 The CAP Code stated that references to anyone who was dead must be handled with particular care.
-We considered the ad, in particular the text IT'S OSCAR TIME and MONEY BACK IF HE WALKS , was likely to be interpreted as
+We considered the ad, in particular the text IT'S OSCAR TIME and MONEY BACK IF HE WALKS , was likely to be

-making light of the issues surrounding the trial, which included the death of a woman who had been shot by her boyfriend.
-We also considered the text MONEY BACK IF HE WALKS and WE WILL REFUND ALL LOSING BETS ON THE OSCAR PISTORIUS TRIAL
+interpreted as making light of the issues surrounding the trial, which included the death of a woman who had been shot by her boyfriend.
+We also considered the text MONEY BACK IF HE WALKS and WE WILL REFUND ALL LOSING BETS ON THE OSCAR

-IF HE IS FOUND NOT GUILTY was likely to be seen as making light of the serious decision making process involved in that trial.
-We therefore considered the ad went further than simply being in poor taste and that it was likely to cause serious
+PISTORIUS TRIAL IF HE IS FOUND NOT GUILTY was likely to be seen as making light of the serious decision making process involved in that trial.
+We therefore considered the ad went further than simply being in poor taste and that it was likely

 We acknowledged that the ad made no visual reference to Oscar Pistorius's disability and that the reference IF HE WALKS would be understood to be related to the outcome of a criminal trial.
 However, we considered that text would also be